-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

 It is a disturbing fact that many adolescents in the United States become introduced to drugs and alcohol at a very young age, and some even become addicted and dependent to drugs and/or alcohol.
-For adolescents who do become addicted and dependent to drugs and alcohol, parents need to be willing to do whatever it takes to get the problem resolved before it is too late.
-Any suspicion that drugs or alcohol are in the picture should be addressed immediately, otherwise, addiction will lead down a path of total destruction for the adolescent as well as for the family.
-There are drug and alcohol rehabilitation facilities for adolescents available in every state, many of which cater only to adolescents and have treatment professionals and counselors on staff that are trained specifically in handling this age group.
+For adolescents who do become addicted and dependent to alcohol and drugs, parents need to be willing to do whatever it takes to get the problem resolved before it is too late.
+Any indication that drugs or alcohol are in the picture should be confronted immediately, otherwise, addiction will lead down a path of total destruction for the adolescent as well as for the family.
+There are drug rehab programs for adolescents offered in every state, many of which cater only to adolescents and have treatment professionals and counselors on staff that are trained specifically in handling this age range.

-Persons with co-occurring mental and substance abuse disorders must handle both issues in order to become fully rehabilitated.
-Some people take drugs or alcohol to ease symptoms of mental health complications, and some individuals take drugs which then, in turn, creates symptoms which are identical to mental health issues, such as anxiety and depression.
-Addiction treatment professionals know how to distinguish between the two, and can work with clients to properly treat real mental health problems in tandem with any other substance abuse treatment that is done with the person.
-This has proven to be effective in keeping individuals with mental health issues off of drugs and alcohol and mentally stable and healthy.
+Persons with co-occurring mental and substance abuse disorders must handle both issues in order to recover completely.
+Some individuals take drugs to alleviate symptoms of mental health disorders, and some people take drugs which then, in turn, brings about symptoms which mimic mental health disorders, such as anxiety and depression.
+Drug rehabilitation professionals know how to distinguish between the two, and can work with clients to appropriately treat real mental health problems in tandem with any other substance abuse treatment that is done with the person.
+This has proven to be effective in keeping individuals with mental health issues off of drugs and alcohol and mentally stable and productive.

-Recovery from drug addiction is a process that can be difficult and in manyways intimidating.
-This is why some women seeking recovery feel more comfortable in rehab programs designed specifically for women.
-Women who are addicted to drugs or alcohol typicallyhave personal issues that are much different than their male counter parts.
-In a drug or alcohol rehabilitation facility where all the clients are women, the recovering addict will feel more relaxed and will be able to share her personal conflicts that led to her drug abuse and addiction problems.
+Recovery from drug addiction is a process that can be challenging and in a lot ofways intimidating.
+This is why some women seeking help with addiction feel more comfortable in rehab programs designed specifically for women.
+Women who are addicted to drugs or alcohol oftenhave personal issues that are considerably different than their male counter parts.
+In a drug or alcohol rehab program where all the clients are women, the recovering addict will feel more relaxed and will be able to work through her personal issues that led to her substance abuse and addiction problems.
 Statistics show that up to seventy percent of drug abusing women report having some type of sexual or physical abuse in their past.
-These delicate issues are easier to work through in the company of other women without fear of judgment or retaliation.
+These delicate issues are easier to work through in the company of other women without fear of judgment or ridicule.

-Drug and alcohol rehab centers made specifically for men are rising up across the country.
-While programs that work with both men and women are still the standard for drug rehabilitation, many rehab centers are developing programs designed to help a specific target group.
-These centers are able to focus on what their client's particular needs are in a way that standard programs are not.
-Although these specialized types of rehab programs may not be needed for all recovering addicts, many men are choosing men-only addiction rehabilitation programs.
-This rehabilitation option is excellent for those who feel more comfortable among others of the same sex when sharing private and often difficult issues from the past.
-Recovering from addiction is a challenging process for every addict and finding comfort among one's peer group is a very good way of getting the support needed to make the process that much more bearable and successful.
+Drug and alcohol rehabilitation centers designed specifically for men are emerging across the country.
+Although rehab programs that treat both men and women are still the standard for drug and alcohol rehabilitation, many rehab facilities are developing programs intended to help a particular target group.
+These centers are able to focus on what their client's particular needs are in a way that standard facilities cannot provide.
+Although these specialized types of rehabilitation programs are not needed for all recovering addicts, many men are selecting men-only drug treatment centers.
+This recovery option is ideally suited for those who feel more comfortable among others of the same sex when sharing private and often difficult memories from the past.
+Addiction recovery is a challenging process for every addict and finding comfort among one's peer group is a great way of receiving the support needed to make the process that much more endurable.

-DUI/DWI offenders are often required to participate in a specific number of hours either in counseling, meetings or a substance abuse rehab program.
+DUI/DWI offenders are typically required to enroll in a specific number of hours either in counseling, meetings or a drug or alcohol rehab program.
 Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
-Offenders who are deemed low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
-These group meetings are often held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or substance abuse treatment program.
+Offenders who are considered to be low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
+These are sometimes referred to as "Level I & Level II Alcohol Classes".
+These meetings are typically held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol rehab program.

-People can become addicted to drugs or alcohol no matter their handicap, disability or personal physical challenge.
-This sometimes makes individuals particularly more vulnerable to becoming involved in substance abuse, because of the various challenges that this can bring about in the person's life.
-This is true for those people in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes required.
-Deaf or hearing impaired persons will require ASL or other assistance as part of their treatment needs, and there are drug rehab centers available which provide these services.
+Anybody can become addicted to drugs or alcohol no matter their handicap, disability or personal physical challenge.
+This sometimes makes individuals particularly more susceptible to becoming involved in drug or alcohol use, because of the varying challenges that this can bring about in the individual's life.
+This is true for individuals in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes needed.
+Deaf or hearing impaired persons will need ASL or other assistance as part of their treatment needs, and there are drug treatment facilities available which cater to these needs.
 Professional treatment counselors who know ASL and can offer other necessary assistance to deaf or hearing impaired substance abusers.

-Medicaid is a type of health insurance which is offered to individuals in certain low-income tax brackets.
-Eligibility for Medicaid is dependent on income and other circumstances such as whether or not the individual has dependents and if they receive any other assistance.
-Medicaid may possibly even cover the costs associated with drug rehabilitation, and there are a lot of drug and alcohol rehabilitation facilities throughout the country which are covered through Medicaid.
-Many drug and alcohol rehabilitation facilities which are covered through Medicaid may only deliver a limited treatment curriculum and may only supply such treatment on a short term basis, usually 30 days or less.
-Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to acquire the full rewards of such a program.
+Medicaid is a type of health insurance which is offered to people in certain low-income tax brackets.
+Eligibility for Medicaid is dependent on income and other circumstances including whether or not the person has dependents and if they receive any other financial assistance.
+Medicaid may even cover the costs associated with drug or alcohol treatment, and there are a lot of drug rehabilitation facilities throughout the country which are covered through Medicaid.
+Most drug rehab facilities which are covered through Medicaid may only deliver a limited treatment curriculum and may only provide such treatment on a short term basis, usually 30 days or less.
+Individuals who have Medicaid should explore which programs cover the greatest amount of treatment for the most amount of time to reap the full rewards of a Medicaid rehab program.

-Paying for drug rehab can be a challenge, because typically all resources have been exhausted because of their addiction.
-Many drug rehab programs understand this reality which is why many drug treatment facilities across the nation provide payment options known as a sliding scale fee.
-There are various variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug rehabilitation programs would prefer to find a way to make it work financially so that those that need addiction help can acquire the help they need.
+Paying for drug or alcohol rehab can be a challenge, because typically all resources have been exhausted because of their addiction.
+Many drug rehab programs recognize this reality which is why many drug treatment facilities around the country offer payment options known as a sliding scale fee.
+There are several variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol rehab facilities would rather find a way to make it work financially so that those that need addiction help can get the help they need.